 The syntax for the function is:

-where array1 and array2 are the matrices to be multiplied.
+where array1 and array2 are the arrays or matrices to be multiplied.

 To perform matrix multiplication in Excel effectively, it’s helpful to remember how matrix multiplication works in the first place.
 So, let’s say we have two matrices, A and B, as shown below:

 The product of these two matrices (let’s call it C), is found by multiplying the entries in the first row of column A by the entries in the first column of B and summing them together.
 This is also known as the dot product.
 This single value becomes the entry in the first row and first column of matrix C.